MayamaTakeshi/mod_audio_stream_tests/README.md

 ## Results

 The test audio_stream.test_esl_socket.js confirm mod_audio_stream is usable to send audio to websocket server and receive messages from it.

-The test simulates a websocket server that receives audio from freeswitch vima mod_audio_stream and:
+The test simulates a websocket server that receives audio from freeswitch via mod_audio_stream and:
-  - send command to speak a phrase
+  - send command to speak a phrase: {msg: 'execute-app', app_name: 'speak', app_data: 'TTS_ENGINE|TTS_VOICE|TEXT'})
-  - send command to stop audio output
+  - send command to stop audio output: {msg: 'stop-audio-output'}
-  - send command to transfer the call
+  - send command to transfer the call: {msg: 'execute-app', app_name: 'bridge', app_data: 'TRANSFER_DESTINATION')